WBitencourt/bluetooth-solar-rc-car/README.md

-# RC Bluetooth car solar powered 🕹
+# Remote control bluetooth car solar powered 🕹

 Hello, welcome to my tutorial how to build a RC Bluetooth car solar powered with Arduino.